-For this breakfast casserole, I added puréed apple pie filling to the mix, tossed chunks of sweet juicy apples on top and sprinkled plenty of cinnamon oat streusel topping to finish things off.
+For this breakfast casserole made with boxed pancake mix, I added puréed apple pie filling, tossed chunks of sweet juicy apples on top and sprinkled plenty of cinnamon oat streusel crisp topping to finish things off.

 I’m not sure which is the best part – the fluffy bite of pancakes, the taste of apple pie or the crunchy sweet crisp topping.

 My son would say it’s the crisp topping.

 I’m just glad the dish is filling enough to hold him over until lunchtime.

 It’s easy enough to give this pancake bake a protein boost.

 Just add a little protein powder to the mix or buy pancake mix with protein already added.